Fuji Speedway: 1963–79: F1 launches in Japan

 Fuji Speedway Corporation was established in 1963 as Japan NASCAR Corporation.
 At first, the circuit was planned to hold NASCAR-style races in Japan.
 Therefore, the track was originally designed to be a 4.000 km banked superspeedway, but there was not enough money to complete the project and only one of the bankings was completed.
-Mitsubishi Estate Co. invested in the circuit and took over the reins of management in October 1965.
+Mitsubishi Estate invested in the circuit and took over the reins of management in October 1965.

 Converted to a road course, the circuit opened in December 1965 and proved to be somewhat dangerous, with the wide banked turn (named "Daiichi") regularly resulting in major accidents.
 Vic Elford said:

+In 1966 and 1967, the circuit hosted the Japanese motorcycle Grand Prix as the final round of the FIM Road Racing World Championship.
+The 1966 race was run on the full track with the banking, which meant that the Honda works team did not take part due to safety reasons; the following year, the race was run on a shorter 4.3 km track without the banked section.
+In 1966, the track hosted a USAC Indy Car non-championship race won by Jackie Stewart.
+The track had a 24-hour race in 1967.

 After a fatal accident in 1974 on the Daiichi banking where drivers Hiroshi Kazato and Seiichi Suzuki were both killed in a fiery accident that injured 6 other people, a new part of track was built to counteract the problem, and the resultant 4.359 km course, which also eliminated 5 other fast corners, proved more successful.
-In 1966, the track hosted a USAC Indy Car non-championship race, won by Jackie Stewart.
-The track had a 24-hour race in 1967.

 The speedway brought the first Formula One race to Japan at the end of the 1976 season.
 The race had a dramatic World Championship battle between James Hunt and Niki Lauda, and in rainy conditions, Hunt earned enough points to win the title.
 Mario Andretti won the race, with Lauda withdrawing due to the dangerous conditions.
 In 1977, Gilles Villeneuve was involved in a crash that killed two spectators on the side of the track, leading to Formula One leaving the speedway.
 When Japan earned another race on the F1 schedule ten years later, it went to Suzuka instead.
 The Grand Prix returned to Fuji in 2007 following its renovation.